 In Kinshasa, the Zaire government have signed a series of new agricultural, forestry and energy agreements with Canada.

-In Kinshasa, the Zaire government have signed a series of new agricultural, forestry and energy agreements with Canada.
+Background: In Kinshasa, the Zaire government have signed a series of new agricultural, forestry and energy agreements with Canada.
 The agreements will lead to a five-year programme of training and economic assistance by the Canadians.

 SYNOPSIS: The agreements were signed at the Ministry of Foreign Affairs during an official visit to Zaire by a Canadian delegation, led by the Canadian Supply and Services Minister, Mr. Jean-Pierre Goyer.
 Mr. Goyer had talks with Zaire's State Commissioner for Foreign Affairs and International Cooperation, Umba di Lutete.